Stick It To The Man!

 Sound 10

-Stick It To The Man is one of those titles that are so much fun to play that you don’t want it to end.
-Everything from the visuals to the audio is in a class all by itself and the superb humour is just the icing on the cake.
-The puzzle solving, while not very taxing, is still a blast and the quirky combination of platforming and point and click adventuring makes this a stand out title.
+Stick It To The Man is a title that is so much fun to play that you don’t want it to end.
+Everything from the visuals to the audio is in a class all by itself, and the superb humor is just the icing on the cake.
+While not very taxing, the puzzle-solving is still a blast, and the quirky combination of platforming and point-and-click adventuring makes this a stand-out title.

-Graphics: Fantastic visuals with plenty of memorable scenes.
+Graphics: The game features fantastic visuals with plenty of memorable scenes.

-Sound: Great music and even better voice overs
+Sound: The audio impresses with great music and even better voiceovers

 Summary 9.3 Perfect